-As a professional services business we are office based and our supply chain therefore predominantly consists of goods and services purchased in order to enable our people to deliver our services.
-The key categories we procure are property, facilities management, HR, professional services, and information technology.
+As a professional services business we work from different offices and our supply chain therefore predominantly consists of goods and services purchased in order to enable our people to deliver our services.
+The key categories we procure are property space, facilities management, HR, professional services, and information technology.
 The sourcing and purchasing of goods and services is supported across the firm by our global procurement team based in London and Melbourne.

 We continue to consider that the risk of modern slavery and human trafficking being in our supply chain is low.
 Our evaluation of risk is based on the following: